TO THE RESIDENTS OF THE SANDY HILL/AUGUSTON AREAS:

 ”A room and contents fire can easily become a fully involved structure fire based on the five-minute delay.” - Fire Chief Don Beer, 2012

 ”We have an excellent auxiliary force that works out of that hall.”
-“Keep in mind, they respond from home or a place of business so they are at least four to six minutes further out that way career staff would be.” - Fire Chief Don Beer, 2012
+“Keep in mind, they respond from home or a place of business so they are at least four to six minutes further out than what career staff would be.” - Fire Chief Don Beer, 2012

 The gap in service, resulting in these longer response times was identified back in 2006 according to the quote from the Chief.
 He also was quoted saying, “A room and contents fire can easily become a fully involved structure fire based on the five-minute delay.”
 At the time he was directed to bring it back to council in 2013 to revisit it.
 We are now in 2019 and the process still hasn’t begun.